ontoportal/documentation/docs/_steps/allegrograph_configuration.md

 /sbin/service agraph stop
 ```

+### 3. Navigate to Allegrograph console

-2. Once Allegrograph is running, navigate to the AG Admin console.
+Once Allegrograph is running, navigate to the AG Admin console.
 By default it runs on port 10035:

 ```
 http://<your server name>:10035/#
 ```

+### 4. Create your backend repository

-3. Under "Create new repository" type in a name for your new repository to be used for OntoPortal and click "Create".
+Under "Create new repository" type in a name for your new repository to be used for OntoPortal and click "Create".
 For Example: ontoportal

+### 5. Navigate to your repository

-4. Once created, you should be able to navigate to your new repository via:
+Once created, you should be able to navigate to your new repository via:

 ```
 	http://<your server name>:10035/#/repositories/ontoportal
 ```

 From this view, you can run SPARQL queries against your data, add or delete records, export the repository in a number of formats, and run reports on the use of your data store.